dekstroza/kubernetes-dev-stack/README.md

     ## Set MEM_SIZE if you wish more or less then 4Gig for ## minion(s)
     ## Set NUM_MINIONS=n, where n is number of minions you wish to ## start

 Vagrant will start up your minions and salt-stack will configure them correctly.
-Again, depending on your network setup, you might be asked to select network interface over which minions will communincate (normally one you use to access Internet, normally choice #1).
+Again, depending on your network setup, you might be asked to select network interface over which minions will communicate (normally one you use to access Internet, normally choice #1).

 #### Master and minions on separate machines